 Iterating

-You may need to complete multiple cocooning cycles until you have a sufficient amount of certainty that you have workable code.
+You may need to complete multiple cocooning cycles until you have a sufficient amount of certainty that you can work on the code reliably.

 Backtracking